Treyson-Grange/JukeTUI/README.md

 SPOTIFY_PREFERENCE="{ Either 'album' or 'playlist' }"
 ```

-- Spotify ID and Cecret are for Spotify API auth
+- Spotify ID and Secret are for Spotify API auth
 - Spotify Preference will alter what is displayed in the library.
 Your saved albums or your saved playlists.

 ## Use